nearai/analytics/K8S_DEPLOYMENT.md

 2. Verify the ECR image is accessible
 3. Check if the `production` namespace exists
 4. Ensure AWS Load Balancer Controller is running in the cluster

-## Changes from Original

-This manifest fixes several issues from the original proposal:

-- Port corrected from 3001 to 8000
-- Health check endpoint changed to `/health`
-- Ingress class fixed for AWS ALB consistency
-- Added proper environment variables
-- Added liveness probe for better monitoring